-It’s true to say that garden fence panels come in a wide variety of shapes, sizes and styles.
-From the traditional feather-board and overlap garden fence panel to the altogether more impressive Paloma panels or Valencia style fence panels.
-No matter what shape, size or style of garden you have, the right garden fence can make a huge difference to its visual appeal.
+It’s true to say that garden fence panels come in a wide variety of shapes, sizes, and styles.
+From traditional feather-board and overlap fence panel to the more stylish Paloma panels or Valencia type fence panels.
+No matter what shape, size, or style of garden you have, the right garden fence can make a huge difference to its visual appeal.

 Can’t find the answer to your garden fence care or maintenance project above?
 See our frequently asked garden fence questions and answers page, where we try to answer some of the more commonly asked questions relating to garden fence care, maintenance, and fence treatments.